-The 37th Men's European Water Polo Championship Belgrade 2026 will introduce several updates to the competition format.
-Sixteen (16) teams will compete in one final tournament, consisting of eight (8) directly qualified teams and eight (8) teams advancing from the qualification round II.
+The 37th Men's European Water Polo Championship Belgrade 2026 introduced several updates to the competition format.
+Sixteen (16) teams competed in one final tournament, consisting of eight (8) directly qualified teams and eight (8) teams advancing from the qualification round II.
 The teams were drawn into four groups of four, based on their ranking from the previous championship and qualification results.
-Following Group Stage I, the top three teams from each group will advance to Group Stage II, forming two new groups (E and F).
-Results from internal matches in the first phase will be carried over, and each team will play only against the opponents they have not faced in Group Stage I. Teams ranked fourth in Group Stage I will play a round-robin series to determine places 13-16.
-After the second group phase, classification matches will decide positions 5-12, while the two top teams from each group (E and F) will compete in the semifinals and finals for the European title.
+Following Group Stage I, the top three teams from each group advanced to Group Stage II, forming two new groups (E and F).
+Results from internal matches in the first phase will be carried over, and each team played only against the opponents they have not faced in Group Stage I. Teams ranked fourth in Group Stage I played a round-robin series to determine places 13-16.
+After the second group phase, classification matches decided positions 5-12, while the two top teams from each group (E and F) competed in the semifinals and finals for the European title.